-Zeke has 20-year career in wildlife conservation, most recently as Kenya Country Director for the Zoological Society of London.
+Zeke has 20-year career in wildlife conservation, including until December 2019 as Kenya Country Director for the Zoological Society of London.
 His extensive landscape, wildlife and ecosystem monitoring and evaluation experience includes the design, implementation and reporting on large scale projects in big landscapes.
 He has mentored and developed both small and large wildlife conservation teams.
 His current personal passion is for bee keeping.

 Lizbeth Mate, Project Manager

 Lizbeth has worked in community-based conservation for the last ten years.
 Her expertise is in project planning, administration and partnership management.
 She has managed projects in the drylands of northern Kenya as well as on Mount Elgon.
 She holds a Master of Arts Degree in Project Planning and Management from the University of Nairobi and Bachelor of Arts Degree in International Relations from USIU-Africa.